-There are twenty striking and sensitive CDV photo portraits of physically afflicted people of Japan in this collection.
+There are nineteen striking and sensitive CDV photo portraits of physically afflicted people of Japan in this collection.
 The photos document Japanese medical patients suffering from congenital and pathological deformities, the patients of Dr. Ikkaku Ochi of Okayama, in Shikoku prefecture.
 Six of these twenty photos are featured in the book “Dr. Ikkaku Ochi Collection,” published in 2004.
 The publisher’s description tells it best:

 The Dr. Ikkaku Ochi Collection: Medical Photographs from Japan around 1900

 The photos are faded and some have creased/edge wear.
 A copy of the book is also included.

 Edited by Akimitsu Naruyama